yangryu321/SuggetionWebApplication/README.md

 # SuggetionWebApplication
-A wishlist site with Blazor server side and MongoDB
+-A wishlist site with Blazor server side and MongoDB
-authentication: Azure Directory B2C
+-authentication: Azure Directory B2C